Welcome, Guest.

 Birds you can see here include:

-Red-throated Diver, Black-throated Diver, Great Crested Grebe, Slavonian Grebe, Black-necked Grebe, Great Cormorant, Little Bittern, Little Egret, Grey Heron, Black Stork, White Stork, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Garganey, Northern Shoveler, Common Pochard, Common Eider, Common Scoter, Velvet Scoter, Common Goldeneye, Red-breasted Merganser, Western Honey-Buzzard, Black Kite, Short-toed Eagle, Western Marsh Harrier, Montagu's Harrier, Pallid Harrier, Common Buzzard, Lesser Spotted Eagle, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Red-footed Falcon, (mainly Sp), Northern Hobby, Peregrine Falcon, Common Snipe, Common Redshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Mediterranean Gull, Little Gull, Black-headed Gull, Common Gull, Yellow-legged Gull, Sandwich Tern, Black Tern, White-winged Black Tern, Stock Dove, Common Woodpigeon, European Turtle Dove, Common Swift, Pallid Swift, Alpine Swift, European Bee-eater, Eurasian Hoopoe, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tree Pipit, Red-throated Pipit, Blue-headed Wagtail, Pied Wagtail, Dunnock, Common Nightingale, Eurasian Robin, Black Redstart, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Black-eared Wheatear, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Redwing, Mistle Thrush, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Sedge Warbler, Melodious Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Common Whitethroat, Garden Warbler, Blackcap, Wood Warbler, Common Chiffchaff, Willow Warbler, Spotted Flycatcher, European Pied Flycatcher, Collared Flycatcher, Bearded Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Red-backed Shrike, Woodchat Shrike, Chaffinch, Brambling, European Serin, European Greenfinch, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Ortolan Bunting, Cirl Bunting, Reed Bunting, Corn Bunting
+Red-throated Diver, Black-throated Diver, Great Crested Grebe, Slavonian Grebe, Black-necked Grebe, Great Cormorant, Little Bittern, Little Egret, Grey Heron, Black Stork, White Stork, Common Shelduck, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Garganey, Northern Shoveler, Common Pochard, Common Eider, Common Scoter, Velvet Scoter, Common Goldeneye, Red-breasted Merganser, European Honey Buzzard, Black Kite, Short-toed Eagle, Western Marsh Harrier, Montagu's Harrier, Pallid Harrier, Common Buzzard, Lesser Spotted Eagle, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Red-footed Falcon, (mainly Sp), Northern Hobby, Peregrine Falcon, Common Snipe, Common Redshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Mediterranean Gull, Little Gull, Black-headed Gull, Common Gull, Yellow-legged Gull, Sandwich Tern, Black Tern, White-winged Black Tern, Stock Dove, Common Woodpigeon, European Turtle Dove, Common Swift, Pallid Swift, Alpine Swift, European Bee-eater, Eurasian Hoopoe, Barn Swallow, Red-rumped Swallow, Western House Martin, Tree Pipit, Red-throated Pipit, Blue-headed Wagtail, Pied Wagtail, Dunnock, Common Nightingale, Eurasian Robin, Black Redstart, Common Redstart, Whinchat, European Stonechat, Northern Wheatear, Westen Black-eared Wheatear, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Song Thrush, Redwing, Mistle Thrush, Cetti's Warbler, Zitting Cisticola, Moustached Warbler, Sedge Warbler, Melodious Warbler, Spectacled Warbler, Eastern Subalpine Warbler, Sardinian Warbler, Common Whitethroat, Garden Warbler, Blackcap, Wood Warbler, Common Chiffchaff, Willow Warbler, Spotted Flycatcher, European Pied Flycatcher, Collared Flycatcher, Bearded Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Red-backed Shrike, Woodchat Shrike, Chaffinch, Brambling, European Serin, European Greenfinch, European Goldfinch, Eurasian Siskin, Eurasian Linnet, Ortolan Bunting, Cirl Bunting, Reed Bunting, Corn Bunting

 [edit] Other Wildlife